coilcoin/coil/README.md

 # Coil

-Coilcoin is a primitive (**incomplete**) Python-based cryptocurrency intended for educational purposes.
+Coilcoin is an experimental micro cryptocurrency written in Python.
+It is by no means secure; much of the validation has not yet been implemented.

 ## Pending Tasks
 The following tasks must be completed before Coil is a fully functioning cryptocurrency.